|Tim Roufs||extended search|

 I had pneumonia twice, once when I was a baby.
 My mother took me to the medicine man,(3) but I don't remember much about it.
 He chanted me,(4) and used his rattle.
 I remember looking up at him.
 That's all I remember.

-There were ten or fifteen people gathered when we arrived at Old Man Bill Rice's(6) house.
+There were ten or fifteen people gathered when we arrived at Old Man Ryan's(6) house.
 All of his neighbor-relations came, and two or three of my relatives.
 My mother was there, and I think my Aunt Betsy came along that day too.

 When we arrived we set the blankets and other presents in front of the medicine man.
 He took the blankets and the rugs and the mats and everything they had worked on and had given him, and he put them aside.
 We were sitting there before the medicine man and my mother said, "My boy is sick.
 He's been ill.
 My boy's not well.
 My boy has a fever."

-"Well," this medicine man said, "I shall do your request."
+"Well," this medicine man said, in Indian, "I shall do your request."

 He prayed over me and asked the Great Spirit to cure my sickness.
 He first took a little drum and pounded it: "dok-u, tok-u, tow, tow, tow, tow, tow, tow, duwduwduwduwduwduwduwduwm."
 I looked up and he put that drum down.
 He said,